Welcome to Room 521's Web Site.

 "We don't read and write poetry because it's cute.
 We read and write

 poetry because we are members of the human race."

 ~John Keating (as played by Robin Williams in Dead Poets Society)

-Ms. Ellis has been teaching English for 16 years and is proud to be part of the faculty at South Hadley High School, home of the Tigers!
+Ms. Ellis has been teaching English for 18 years and is proud to be part of the faculty at South Hadley High School, home of the Tigers!
 She graduated Magna Cum Laude from Ramapo College of New Jersey with a B.A. in Environmental Studies and Literature, and graduated Cum Laude from the University of Colorado - Boulder with a M.A. in Secondary Education - English.
-Currently, she is teaching College Prep.9 English and 9th Grade Seminar.

 Parents and students are encouraged to check PowerSchool often.

 Ms. Ellis has a passion for the environment, literature, and the arts.
 She is an avid hiker, cyclist, reader, writer, and artist.
 She enjoys camping, kayaking and walking with her Siberian husky, Wiley, her partner, Leslie, and their daughter, Camden-Scout.
 In 2014, she was honored to accept a fellowship to The Walden Woods Institute in Concord, Mass.

 Ms. Ellis's Mission Statement